-Wet heat sterilization (autoclaving) uses saturated steam under pressure of approximately 15 pounds per square inch to achieve a chamber temperature of at least 250°F (121°C) for a prescribed time (usually 30–60 minutes) to destroy all forms of microbial life.
+Autoclaving, sometimes called steam sterilization, is the most convenient method of rapidly achieving destruction of all forms of microbial life.
+Autoclaves use saturated steam under pressure of approximately 15 pounds per square inch to achieve a chamber temperature of at least 250°F (121°C) for a prescribed time—usually 30–60 minutes.

-Liquid disinfectants can be generally classified as halogens, quaternary ammonium compounds, phenolics, aldehydes, and several other chemical compounds.
+Liquid disinfectants can be generally classified as halogens, acids, alkalis, heavy metal salts, quaternary ammonium compounds, phenolic compounds, aldehydes, ketones, alcohols, and amines.

-- Typical uses: Liquid disinfectants are used for surface decontamination and to decontaminate liquid wastes prior to disposal in the sanitary sewer.
+Typical uses: Liquid disinfectants are used for surface decontamination and, when used in sufficient concentration, as a decontaminate for liquid wastes prior to final disposal in the sanitary sewer.

 The UV-C band of ultraviolet (UV) radiation contains wavelengths (250-270 nm, 265 is optimum) that effectively destroy most microorganisms in air and water and on surfaces.
 Organisms must be directly exposed to the UV light; dirt, dust, and shadows can shield organisms, limiting UV lamp effectiveness.

-Ultraviolet radiation is typically used to reduce levels of airborne microorganisms in healthcare, food handling, and pharmaceutical production settings.
-UV is also used in biological safety cabinets and in some laboratory rooms to reduce surface contamination.
+Typical uses: Ultraviolet radiation is typically used to reduce levels of airborne microorganisms and maintain good air hygiene in air locks, animal holding areas, ventilated cabinets, and laboratory rooms.
+UV is also used in biological safety cabinets (BSC) and in some laboratory rooms to reduce surface contamination.

-UV can cause burns to the eyes (photokeratitis) and skin of people exposed for even a short period of time.
-Use these precautions:
+Precautions: UV can cause burns to the eyes (photokeratitis) and skin of people exposed for even a short period of time.